metal3-io/ironic-image/docs/releasing.md

   for high-level process and possible follow-up actions
 - Verify the latest bugfix or stable branches (which is the most recent) in ironic upstream repository;
-- Verify compatibility with latest sushy and ironic-lib upstream releases or master branches based on ironic bugfix or stable requirements and constraints
+- Verify compatibility with latest sushy upstream releases or master branches based on ironic bugfix or stable requirements and constraints
 - Verify openstack upper-constraints compatibility with ironic bugfix or stable branches
 - Verify any other direct or indirect dependency is uplifted to close any public